This Charter is developed to:

 The responsibilities of an independent director are:

-Subject to the formal delegations of authority, the Board delegates responsibilities for the operation and management of the Group business to the CEO and the management team.
+Subject to the formal delegations of authority, the Board delegates responsibilities for the operation and management of the Group business to the Managing Director and the Management team.
 Management is accountable to the Board and is to fulfill this responsibility through the provision of reports, briefings and presentations on a regular basis throughout the year.

-Other executive and top management shall attend Board meetings by standing invitation.
+Other executive and Senior Management shall attend Board meetings by standing invitation.

-Non-Executive Directors may communicate with members of the senior management team at any time.
-However, unless the matter relates to operation of Board Committees or duties of the Company Secretary, in the ordinary course of communications between the Non-Executive Directors and the senior management should be through CEO and the Chair.
+Non-Executive Directors may communicate with members of the Senior Management team at any time.
+However, unless the matter relates to operation of Board Committees or duties of the Company Secretary, in the ordinary course of communications between the Non-Executive Directors and the Senior Management should be through Managing Director and the Chair.

 The Board’s investor and stakeholder liaison objective is to ensure that there is effective communications with its shareholders, the financial communities and other stakeholders that fairly and accurately reflect the Group.
 This is to help the Company to achieve a fair market value for its securities and optimum cost of capital and at the same time to facilitate investors and potential investors to make informed investment decisions.